Road & Bridge Revenues

 Sources of Revenue

 Did you know that Miami Township does not receive the bulk of your property taxes?
 Miami Township is the third largest recipient of property taxes at roughly 15% of your total tax bill.
-Once township taxes are received, they are further divided by department according to the inside and outside millage levies.
-Miami Township Road & Bridge operates from a 2.32 mill inside levy for its top funding source.
+Once Township taxes are received, they are further divided by department according to the inside and outside millage levies.
+Miami Township Road & Bridge (Road Department) operates from a 2.320 Mill inside levy for its top funding source.
 Inside levies do not typically expire and are not voted on by the general public.
+Below is a comparison of the current Road & Bridge Property Tax levies for all Townships in Montgomery County.
+Miami Township is in a tie for 2nd highest roadway mileage total and 7th out of the 9 Montgomery County Townships in total levy millage.

 Motor Vehicle License and Registration Taxes